 Note: The terms “custody” and “placement” are often confused.
 Custody refers to the ability to make major decisions on behalf of the child and gives access to legal and medical information for the child.
 Placement refers to the physical placement of the child, meaning where the child is at any given time.
 Placement is also called visitation in some instances.

 Joint legal custody is a form of shared parenting with an emphasis on shared decision-making over the child.
 Joint custody is the counterpart to sole custody where one parent has full control over the child.

 In addition to decision-making, joint custody grants each parent the right to access legal and medical records whenever necessary.
-The rights parents have with joint custody fall under major decisions which are not clearly defined in the state statutes.
-However, in practice, major decisions can be thought of as decisions that have a significant and lasting impact on the child's life.
-Here are some examples of those decisions:
+Decision-making rights are important for “major decisions.”
+Major decisions are not entirely defined in the Wisconsin statutes, but here are some examples of those decisions:

 - Choice of school

 Simple decisions that come up in the child's day-to-day life, like when to go to bed or how much screen time they get, are made without consulting the other parent.
 These small, non-major decisions rest in the hands of whichever parent has placement at the time.
 This includes emergencies, such as a parent needing to take the child to the emergency room.